 This article may contain compensated links.
 Please read disclaimer for more info.

 Want to have a travel in time?
-There is no lack of French medieval towns that managed to retain the charm of medieval architecture, elements, and flair.
-Every one of them is a photographer’s paradise of snaking alleys, frenetically stacked houses, and unique personality worth discovering.
+There is no lack of medieval French towns that managed to retain the charm of medieval architecture, elements, and flair.
+Every one of them is a photographer’s paradise of snaking alleys, frenetically stacked houses, and unique personalities worth discovering.

 For this article, we asked some travel experts to help us with the list of the best medieval towns in France.
 If you are interested in this fascinating period of history or simply wish to stroll around cobbled streets lost in time, these stunning French medieval towns might be just what you are looking for.

-Here’s the list of our favorite medieval towns in France, spread all over the country.
-Some of these French medieval towns are easy day trips from the best French cities, while others are best explored on longer French road trips.
+Here’s the list of our favorite medieval towns France has to offer.
+Some of these best medieval towns in France are easy day trips from the best French cities, while others are best explored on longer French road trips.

 One of the most beautiful medieval towns in France, Èze Village is like a step back in time.
 Get lost in this labyrinth of cobblestone streets, and enjoy its particular atmosphere.
 The village is very tiny, but every corner is worth a stop for taking a picture or two.